A member felt duped after renewing their appliance cover. Have you received a confusing insurance call from an unexpected company?

 Have you ever received an insurance call from a company you didn’t expect?
 If you took out a policy as a result, did you go on to cancel it?

-If you believe scammers have been in touch with you, tell us about it by emailing email@example.com and, if you think you’ve been a victim of a scam, make sure you report it and visit our Consumer Rights advice for scams.
+If you believe scammers have been in touch with you, tell us about it in the comments and, if you think you’ve been a victim of a scam, make sure you report it and visit our Consumer Rights advice.